What is Editorial Content?

 Whether you’re creating content in-house or sponsoring it, you’ll want to take the following steps:

-- Set clear guidelines for your writers in terms of tone, style, and voice.
+- Set clear guidelines for your writer in terms of tone, style, and voice.
 Establish your overall goals for editorial content, as well as your goals for each piece.

-- Communicate clearly, making it clear who’s responsible for quality control, proofreading, posting, etc., whether that’s an editor, marketer, or someone else
+- Communicate clearly,making it clear who’s responsible for quality control, proofreading, posting, etc., whether that’s an editor, marketer, or someone else

 - Create a content calendar to keep track of all participants’ tasks and manage workflow.